Yandex Cloud

 2. On the Yandex Cloud Billing page, make sure you have a billing account linked and it has the ACTIVE or TRIAL_ACTIVE status.
 If you do not have a billing account, create one and link a cloud to it.

-The cost of hosting a website in WordPress includes:
+The cost of maintaining a WordPress website includes:

-• Fee for continuously running VM (see Yandex Compute Cloud pricing).
+• Fee for a continuously running VM (see Yandex Compute Cloud pricing).

-• A fee for using a dynamic or public IP address (see Yandex Virtual Private Cloud pricing).
+• Fee for using a dynamic or static public IP address (see Yandex Virtual Private Cloud pricing).

-• A fee for public DNS queries and zones (see Yandex Cloud DNS pricing).
+• Fee for public DNS queries and zones (see Yandex Cloud DNS pricing).

 To create a VM: